 Hearth Architectural Inc. is a boutique size architectural firm located in Vancouver, BC.
-The firm of Hearth Architectural practices primarily in particular market sectors, but do have broad experience and are able to assist clients in need of excellent architectural service in British Columbia and Alberta.
+The firm of Hearth Architectural practices primarily in particular market sectors, but do have broad experience and are able to assist clients in need of excellent architectural service in British Columbia.

-Joe Muego is a registered architect in BC and Alberta.
-He holds a BA in western architectural history and earned his Master's degree in architecture from UBC in 1999, with special recognition for his achievement in Building Structures, and since then has dedicated his career to residential and commercial architecture.
-Over that time Joe has focused on the development of all areas of practice, including project delivery, site services, and firm promotion and management.
+Joe Muego is a registered architect in BC.
+He holds a BA in western architectural history and earned his Master's degree in architecture from UBC, with special recognition for his achievement in Building Structures, and since then has dedicated his career to residential and commercial architecture.
+Over that time, Joe has focused on the development of all areas of practice, including project delivery, site services, and firm promotion and management.

-Over forty percent of Hearth Architectural practice is devoted to single family residential, and this project type is core to Joe’s practice.
+Over twenty five percent of Hearth Architectural practice is devoted to single family residential, and this project type is core to Joe’s practice.
 Custom homes have been the foundation of Hearth since its inception.
 Currently, the practice still has over 15-20 active home projects annually.
-In fourteen years, Hearth Architectural has been the architect of record for nearly 300 house projects.
+In recent years, Hearth Architectural has been the architect of record for over 300 house projects.

 Outside of his practice, Joe is also active in municipal committees.
 Recent appointments include: